-Canadian tourist dies in paragliding accident in Tanzania's Mount Kilimanjaro
+Canadian tourist killed in paragliding accident in Tanzania's Mount Kilimanjaro

 Mount Kilimanjaro, Africa’s highest peak, is nearly 6,000 meters (20,000 ft) above sea level.

+Shelutete named the man as 51-year-old Justin Kyllo, adding that his next of kin and the Canadian High Commission had been informed of the death.

 “The accident took place on Saturday at around 9am when the tourist’s parachute failed to open.
-He climbed the mountain on September 20 and tried to descend it by paragliding,” Shelutete said.
+He climbed the mountain on September 20 and tried to descend it by paragliding,” he said.

-It wasn’t clear where the deceased’s next of kin have been informed.

 Paragliding on Mount Kilimanjaro is a popular activity, where tourists get a chance to mix wildlife safari with a paragliding expedition, and such accidents are rare.